UTKcataloging/mods_to_rdf/docs/source/contents/5_technical_metadata_properties.rst

 *****

-While our MODS to RDF mapping aims to address how descriptive properties should be mapped in our next system, this section aims to explain how to map existing technical metadata properties our metadata properties that we need going forward.
-When a technical metadata property may exist, its current mapping is described.
+While our MODS to RDF mapping aims to address how descriptive properties should be mapped in our next system, this section aims to explain how to map existing technical metadata properties that we need going forward.
+When a technical metadata property exists, its current mapping is described.

 **********
 Namespaces